Home Private Aviation Charter Prices by Route

 Event-period premium over baseline

-Starting price — London to Nice, light jet
+Starting price — London to Paris, light jet

 All prices in this guide are indicative one-way ranges based on current 2026 market data, covering the base flight cost, standard handling, and crew.
 They do not include catering, de-icing (winter), or VAT where applicable.
-For an itemised quote on any specific route and date, JetLuxe surfaces standard charter quotes and empty leg inventory in the same search — making the cost comparison immediate and the pricing transparent.
+If you want to understand the numbers underneath these figures — the hourly rates by aircraft category and how a quote is actually built — start with our private jet cost per hour guide and our walkthrough of how private jet charter works, from first quote to wheels down.

 The Routes